Power series proofs for local stabilities of K\"ahler and balanced structures with mild $\partial\bar\partial$-lemma: Introduction

 Similarly to the K\"ahler case, we will prove Theorem \ref{0blc-inv} in Subsection \ref{proof-bal} by reducing the proof to Kuranishi family and constructing a power series $\Omega(t)\in A^{n-1,n-1}(X_0)$ such that

 where $\om$ is the original balanced metric on $X_0$.
 By Proposition \ref{main1} again and setting

 one reduces the obstruction system \eqref{0wan.2} of equations to:

-and solves this system formally also by the power series method, when the "$(n-1,n)$-th mild $\p\db$-lemma" just comes from the strategy of using Observation \ref{expslt} to resolve \eqref{wan.15}.
+and solves this system formally also by the power series method, when the \lq\lq$(n-1,n)$-th mild $\p\db$-lemma" just comes from the strategy of using Observation \ref{expslt} to resolve \eqref{wan.15}.
 Inspired by the H\"older convergence and regularity argument for the integrable Beltrami differential $\varphi(t)$ in the deformation theory of complex structures, we complete that of $\tilde{\Omega}(t)$.
 The key point is to deal with the Green's operator in the explicit canonical solution of $\tilde{\Omega}(t)$ there.
+It is worthy noticing that this analogous proof is different in the resolution of the obstruction equation \eqref{wan.15} by use of the Bott--Chern Green's operator and thus undergoes more difficult regularity argument.
+It is also applicable to the $(1,1)$-case without the K\"ahler or deformation invariance of $(1,1)$-Bott--Chern numbers assumption on the reference fiber $X_0$ essentially in Kodaira--Spencer's original proof: